 Conceived by the late Okwui Enwezor and curated by the Foundation’s Director Hoor Al Qasimi, Sharjah Biennial 15 (SB15) reflects on Enwezor’s visionary work, which transformed contemporary art and has influenced the evolution of institutions and biennials around the world, including the Sharjah Biennial.
-The Biennial is being realised with the support of the Sharjah Biennial 15 Working Group and Advisory Committee.
+The Biennial is being realized with the support of the Sharjah Biennial 15 Working Group and Advisory Committee.

 This exhibition will bring together radical experiments in alternative ownership, resource sharing, sustainable economies, and agricultural and ecological movements, returning to the concept of gift economies operating in a spirit of exchange, generosity, and reciprocity